TNG/ArchUnit/README.md

 ```

 This allows to use the full power of the Reflection API when writing custom rules, if necessary (and the classpath
 is correct).
-ArchUnit's own rule API never relies on the classpath, though, keeping the evaluation of
+ArchUnit's own rule API never relies on the classpath, though, such that the evaluation of
-default rules and syntax combinations indifferent to the fact, if the classes were imported from the classpath
+default rules and syntax combinations does not depend on whether the classes were imported from the classpath
 or some JAR / folder.

 ## Advanced configuration